raibove/navigating-the-unknown/README.md

 Describe each step in the quest.
 - Step 1 uncover_the_mystery: Identifying the root cause of the issue.
 - Step 2 create_a_safety_net: Implementing a 404 page to catch any broken links or missing pages.
+- Step 3 rescue_route: Add a link to home page

 ## Textbook solution